Modbus-Monitor/docs/docs/products/android/advanced-guide.md

 ### Guide 1: Using Modbus Client Mode (Master)

-**What is Client Mode?** In Client (Master) Mode, your Android device actively polls remote Modbus devices (servers/slaves) to retrieve data and optionally write values back to them.
+**What is Client Mode?** In Client (Master) Mode, your Android device polls remote Modbus devices (servers/slaves) to retrieve data and optionally write values back to them.
 This is the most common use case for monitoring PLCs, sensors, meters, and other industrial equipment.
-In this guide, we will use configure three monitoring points each collecting data from three differnet channels 1.
-TCP 2.
-USB Serial 3.
-Bluetooth BLE using the diffrent DSD HM-10 Bluetooth 4.0 BLE commnication.
+In this guide we configure three monitoring points—each on a different channel (1.
+TCP/IP, 2.
+USB Serial, 3.
+Bluetooth BLE using an HM‑10 module)—to demonstrate simultaneous multi‑channel communication.

 <figure markdown>
   ![Modbus Client Mode Operation](../../assets/screenshots/android-advanced/mma-master-three-channels.webp){width="400"}